anthill-platform/anthill/docs/services/login.rst

 Credentials
 -----------

+Login Service allows to :ref:`authenticate` a player in many different ways.

 Say a bowling club provides a free game for clients who’s birthday today.
 To prove the day of birth, a client may profide a passport, or driver’s license, or even a birth certificate.